Skip to main content

 Google Tag Manager

-This is the walkerOS tag template documentation for the Google Tag Manager.
-It allows easy integration of walker.js into a website.
-Once set up, a single walkerOS tag can load walker.js on all website pages via GTM.
-Besides it's own configuration, destinations and on-events can be registered.
+The walkerOS tag template for Google Tag Manager allows an easy integration of walker.js into a website.
+Once set up, a single walkerOS tag can load walker.js on all pages via GTM.
+Configuration, destinations and on-events can be registered.

 info